Getting Started with Dynamic Web Content Blocks

 - Connect incognito using your phone's wifi.

 If your phone is using a cell network for the internet connection, and you are using incognito mode, you can effectively hide from ActiveDEMAND's tracking.
+You can also test on a computer using a mobile hotspot and incognito mode.

 - Add %CONTACT.ID% to your default block.